-We’re about halfway through Black History Month and I should have another Nigerian recipe up my sleeve before the month is up.
+We are about halfway through Black History Month and I plan to share another classic Nigerian recipe with you before the month is up.
 If it doesn’t make it before February 28th, I’ll still share.
-It’s just a crazy busy month, this week in particular with my housewarming being on Saturday so please bear with me. 🙂 The remaining posts this week will be related to housewarming gifts and hosting, and the first peek at the house via my bathroom makeover!
+It has just been a very busy month, this week in particular with my housewarming on Saturday so please bear with me. 🙂 The remaining posts this week will be related to housewarming gifts and hosting, and the first peek at the house via my bathroom makeover!

 I hope you’ll try this Nigerian rice & stew out and let me know your thoughts below.
+And sharing is caring so be sure to pin this recipe on Pinterest.
 Thanks for reading!

 - 2 habanero or scotch bonnet peppers